pdxparrot/assets/SETUP.md

   * Highlight Color: (0, 255, 0, 255)
   * Select Color: (0, 255, 0, 255)
   * Add a Button Helper to the button
-    * Attach the default button effects to the helper

 ## Main Menu